linabiel/Travel-Needs-App---Week-long-solo-project/README.md

 ## Extensions: <br/>

-  Have separate pages for destinations visited and those still to visit <br/>
+  Have separate pages for destinations visited, and those still to visit <br/>
   Search for destination by city or country